 Green Marine is a voluntary environmental certification program for marine based industries in North America which includes terminal operators, shipyards and port authorities.
 Members report their environmental performance on an annual basis and are regularly subjected to external audits of their environmental management and monitoring systems, data and procedures.
-MARINE PRPA was the first west coast port authority to join the Green Marine Program in 2010 and has been a member along with several of its tenants for years.
+PRPA was the first west coast port authority to join the Green Marine Program in 2010 and has been a member along with several of its tenants for years.
+Since Joining the program, PRPA has consistently achieved the highest ratings for Spill Prevention, Community Impacts, Environmental Stewardship and Waste Management.